 Former Life: Executive Director, Clinical Education & Management Development, Vancouver Coastal Health

 Elsie Tan, Board Member

-Employment: Professor, UBC Nursing Faculty
+Employment: Professor of Teaching, UBC Nursing Faculty